Tyler Stephenson Player Props: Reds vs. Braves

 Tyler Stephenson At The Plate

-- Stephenson is hitting .254 with 12 doubles, a triple, five home runs and 28 walks.
+- Stephenson has 12 doubles, a triple, five home runs and 28 walks while batting .254.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.